hertzsprung/cutcell-advection/src/slant-cell-advection/notes.md

 -----------------
 - using a multidimensional scheme avoids splitting errors (present evidence that splitting errors cause problems in atmospheric models)
 - the scheme is computationally cheap (compared to what?)
+- accurate on arbitrary meshes: insensitive to choice of terrain representation
-- why is an Eulerian scheme desirable?  because it straightfowardly conserves the dependent variable?
+- why is an Eulerian scheme desirable?  because it straightfowardly conserves the dependent variable?  or is this

 slanted cell mesh
 -----------------